JohnRamseythe3rd/HCHS-Band/README.md

   As for the font, we chose to keep it all sans-serif, as it is easy to read because of its simplicity.

   For the navigation bar, we followed the instructions given in the website w3schools.com.
-Before doing that, we attempted to create a nav bar using javascript but we were unsucessful.
+Before doing that, we attempted to create a nav bar using javascript but we were unsuccessful.

   We decided to have the photo of the truck connected to all the pages as it is a creative way to show who we are.
+We were having a student take a better photo with her camera, as the current photo is taken with an iPhone, but her camera messed up.
+However, we can change it in the future when we get a better photo.

 HOME:
   First, we have a slideshow of this year's photos to introduce the band physically.
 We start off with the full band photo, followed by every section in score order.
 At the end we also included photos of the Section Leaders and Band Council.
 All individual photos must be purchased through our photographer.
 The only other photo we wanted to include but couldn't was the Drum Major (people in white pants) photo.
 The photo of them was cropped vertically and would not work with our slideshow.
 We contacted the photographer about an uncropped photo and explained our situation.
 However, she never would get back with us.